 At The Brass Academy, we believe our courses are the finest available for brass musicians aged 8-18.
 Here are some of the reasons why our courses are so good.

-- Our courses are solely for brass or percussion players, so the tuition and repertoire is tailored specifically to their needs.
-Much more time is spent playing than brass players or percussionists would get on an orchestral course - there is no endless counting of rests here!
+- Our courses are solely for brass players, so the tuition and repertoire is tailored specifically to their needs.
+Much more time is spent playing than brass players would get on an orchestral course - there is no endless counting of rests here!

 - Every afternoon there is two hours of organised sport, run by our talented, enthusiastic and inclusive course sports teacher James Barringer.

 - The children on our courses are helped to play their very best, while at the same time really enjoying themselves in a hard-working, energetic, supportive and fun atmosphere.

 - There are daily masterclasses from the tutors and special guests on particular aspects of brass and percussion playing.

 - The Workshop, an advanced course-within-a-course run specifically for those who have passed their Grade 8, provides a great opportunity for advanced students to work with those of a similar ability while being tutored by world class musicians.

 - Each course includes a course competition in which every child plays in a relaxed and informal atmosphere, allowing individual attention and advice to be given.

 - There is a fun and varied programme of evening activities for those staying on a residential basis.

 - Our “house” system puts children into one of four houses, and throughout the course they earn points for their house – for great playing, good answers to tutors’ questions, kind or helpful behaviour, and during the sports sessions and evening activities.
 Competition between the houses is fierce and team spirit runs high!

 - We are lucky course after course to attract wonderful, fun and enthusiastic children who are keen to learn and to make new friends.